-Carefully selected for their experience and contributions to the industry, the SSC Space U.S. leads with confidence and skill.
+Carefully selected for their experience and contributions to the industry, the SSC Space US, Inc. leads with confidence and skill.
 We’ve created a system where individuals can excel, ideas can take flight and bureaucracy has been purposely left out.

 Anita M. Primo

 Ms. Primo joined SSC Space US, Inc. (at that time named Universal Space Network)in July 2010 and serves as Vice President and Chief Financial Officer.
 In this role, she leads the company's finance and administration functions that support overall business operations.

 Ms. Primo has over 20 years of highly successful financial management experience in both the public and private sectors.
 Prior to SSC Space US, Inc., Ms. Primo served as the Vice President and Chief Financial Officer for SEDONA Corporation, a publicly-traded software development company.
 In addition, Ms. Primo spent 9 years as the senior financial executive for Action Manufacturing, a precision ordinance defense contractor serving the U.S. and international governments and numerous domestic and international commercial firms.
 Ms. Primo’s experience also includes serving as the Vice President of Finance and Administration for the Zoological Society of Philadelphia where she managed financial operations, directed business affairs and provided strategic financial planning.

 Ms. Primo received a B.S.
 Degree in Accounting and a B.S.
 Degree in Business Law from Temple University in Philadelphia, PA.